 What Schedule Drug is Klonopin?

-Klonopin is a benzodiazepine that is classified as a Schedule IV drug by the Controlled Substance Act.
+Klonopin is a benzodiazepine that is classified as a Schedule IV drug by the Controlled Substances Act.
 This is a common classification for drugs that have a low abuse potential but still pose risks when misused.

 In the 1970’s, the Drug Enforcement Administration (DEA) initiated the Controlled Substances Act to prevent the manufacturing and distribution of drugs with potential for abuse and addiction.
 As a result of this act, clear regulations were made.